mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

 1. Configure your Octopus Server and SQL Server on separate servers.
 2. Avoid hosting your Octopus Server and its SQL Database on shared servers to prevent Octopus or the other applications from becoming "noisy neighbors".
 3. Provide sufficient resources to your Octopus Server and SQL Server.
 Measure resource utilization during typical and/or heavy load, and decide whether you need to provision more resources.
-   * We don't provide a one-size-fits-all set of specifications, your resource requirements will vary heavily depending on your specific scenario.
+   * We don't provide a one-size-fits-all set of specifications.
+Your resource requirements will vary heavily depending on your specific scenario.
 The best way to determine what "sufficient resources" means, is to measure then adjust until you are satisfied.
 4. Configure short retention policies.
 Less history == faster Octopus.
 5. Maintain your SQL Server.
    * See above.